wesselb/lab/docs/_build/html/_sources/readme.rst.txt

    -  ``dtype`` indicates a data type.
 E.g, ``np.float32`` or
       ``tf.float64``; and ``rand(np.float32)`` creates a NumPy random number, whereas ``rand(tf.float64)`` creates a TensorFlow random number.
+Data types are always given as the first argument.
    -  ``shape`` indicates a shape.
 The dimensions of a shape as always given as separate arguments to the function.
+E.g., ``reshape(tensor, 2, 2)`` is valid, but ``reshape(tensor, (2, 2))`` is not.
    -  ``axis`` indicates an axis over which the function may perform its action.
+An axis is always given as a keyword argument.
    -  ``ref`` indicates a *reference tensor* from which a property (like its data type) will be inferred.
 E.g., ``zeros(tensor)`` creates a tensor full or zeros of the same shape and data type as